hashicorp/consul/website/source/docs/agent/http/catalog.html.markdown

 - `ServiceName`: Name of the service
 - `ServicePort`: Port number of the service
 - `ServiceTags`: List of tags for the service

+This endpoint supports blocking queries and all consistency modes.

+The endpoint supports the use of ACL tokens using the ?token= query parameter or the `X-Consul-Token` request header.

 ### <a name="catalog_node"></a> /v1/catalog/node/\<node\>